ant-design/ant-design/docs/blog/testing-migrate.en-US.md

 ## start

 Before migrating, we need to figure out what the purpose of the migration is.
-In `enzyme`, most scenarios are to test whether the state in the component is correct, or whether the static properties on the class are assigned normally, which is actually unreasonable Yes, because we need to care more about whether the "function" is normal, rather than whether the "property" is correct, because the source code is a black box for the user, and the user only cares about whether the component is correct.
+In `enzyme`, most scenarios are to test whether the state in the component is correct, or whether the static properties on the class are assigned normally, which is actually unreasonable, because we need to care more about whether the "function" is normal , rather than whether the "attribute" is correct, because the source code is a black box for the user, and the user only cares about whether the component is correct.

 Basically, test cases should be written based on "behavior", not "implementation" (this is also the goal of `testing-library`).
-In principle, there are several use cases that are found to be redundant (because some functions are not triggered individually in real code), and removing them does not affect cov.
+In principle, several use cases were found to be redundant (because some functions would not be triggered individually in real code), and their removal did not affect the test coverage.

-Of course, this is just one of the reasons to drop `enzyme`.
-More importantly, it is unmaintained and does not support react18 anymore.
+Of course, this is only one of the reasons to drop `enzyme`.
+More importantly it is unmaintained and does not support React 18 anymore.

 ## migrate